 Just because someone else wants to limit you to single-digits doesn’t mean you have to limit yourself.
 As I was told early in my career, that number on the spreadsheet can be followed by as many zeroes as you can truly allow yourself.
 Small firms like mine had been accustomed to looking at a small percentage of the participation on a project, and I just looked at it in a larger context, based on the value I could bring to it and what I sensed was my own company’s worth.
 If they disagreed with my calculations, we could negotiate.
 Often the negotiation process resulted in the client wanting more of our company’s services than they asked for in the first place!

 I’ve found that people like to work on big projects, or pursue bigger dreams, because those higher aspirations require us to tap into our deepest reserves.
 Our genius is called forth, and that larger and more inspiring goal becomes a motivational force for success.
 (Fear of failure also plays a part!)

-To learn more about The Way Women Work’s Guest Contributor, Lynn Hinkle:
+You can learn more about The Way Women Work’s Guest Contributor, Lynn Hinkle on LinkedIn.